A person with normal eyesight would have nothing to know in the way of Impressionism' unless he was in a blinding light or in the dusk or dark.

 Studies have shown that regular exercise helps for healthier eyes and vision.
 It shows a connection between regular exercise and reducing risks for several common eye ailments such as cataracts, glaucoma, and wet age-related macular degeneration.
-We all know that exercise is good for one's health –toning up or slimming down or to just stay healthy.
+We all know that exercise is good for one's health –toning up or slimming down, or just to stay healthy.

-Therefore, it is advisable that you "Get out there and get active"
+Therefore, it is advisable that you "Get out there and get active."

 Relationship between Type-2 Diabetes and Eye Diseases

 Diabetic eye disease is an eye problem that mostly affects people with diabetes.
-These conditions include diabetic macular oedema, diabetic retinopathy, cataracts, and glaucoma.
+These conditions include diabetic macular edema, diabetic retinopathy, cataracts, and glaucoma.
 To overcome these challenges, a healthy lifestyle is important for individuals suffering from type-3 diabetes.
 The key to avoiding or managing these problems is to simply live a healthy life.